vaibhavjain-in/s3fs/README.txt

 using a different server, I assume you can translate these directives to your server's config format.

-If you're using the "Enable CNAME" option to store your files in a non-Amazon file service, you'll need to change the proxy target to the appropriate URL for your service.
+If you're using the "Use a Custom Host" option to store your files in a non-Amazon file service, you'll need to change the proxy target to the appropriate URL for your service.

-If you're using the "S3FS Root Folder" option, you'll need to insert that folder before the /s3fs-public/ part of the target URL.
+If you're using the "S3FS Root Folder" option, you'll need to insert that folder before the /s3fs-public/ part of the target URLs.

 ===========================================
 == Upgrading from S3 File System 7.x-1.x ==